 The logic behind the use of the horses for therapeutic purposes lies in the fact that the way they move simulates the gait of humans.
-The horse’s stride moves the rider’s pelvis with the same rotation and side-to-side movements that resemble the movement of people without disabilities. ((Lessick, M., & alia, 2004.)
-It is this natural physiological response elicited in the rider that is used in equine therapy to promote strength, balance, coordination, flexibility and confidence.
-(Borzo, G., 2003).
+The horse’s stride moves the rider’s pelvis with the same rotation and side-to-side movements that resemble the movement of people without disabilities. ((Lessick, et al, 2004) It is this natural physiological response elicited in the rider that is used in equine therapy to promote strength, balance, coordination, flexibility and confidence.
+(Borzo, 2002).

 Therapy of any kind is hard work, especially for children with disabilities who may have to participate in several types of therapy on a regular basis without understanding their goal.
 As a result, they may offer resistance to performing tasks that challenge them.
 However, being around horses is different.
 The children have fun out in the fresh air, while simultaneously participating in a therapeutic session.

 The horses used for therapy are specially trained and selected to match the needs of the rider.
 For instance, people with weak trunk control may at first be seated on a slow moving horse until they become strong enough to be challenged further.
 Those with muscular degeneration need a livelier horse and greater movement to stimulate their muscles. ( Lessick, M., Shinaver, R., et alia (2004) .

 There are two types of equine-based therapy: Therapeutic Horseback riding therapy and Hippotherapy (Hippo – the Greek word for horse); although distinctions between the two are not always made clear in literature on the subject.